Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Extensions and Other Work on Decentralized Optimization

 where $\Pi_X[\cdot]$ is the Euclidean projection on the set $X$.
 The subgradient $g_i^k$ of the function $f_i$ can be evaluated at the past iterate $x_i^k$ or at the point $\sum_{j \in N_i^k} a_{ij}^k x_j^k$.
 Since the projection mapping $\Pi_X[\cdot]$ is non-expansive (i.e., $\|\Pi_X[x]- \Pi_X[y]\|_2\le \|x-y\|_2$ for all $x,y$), the convergence properties of the algorithm with projections remain the same as that of the algorithm without projections.

-A more complicated case arises when the constrain set is given as the intersection of individual node constraints, i.e., $X=\cap_{i=1}^n X_i$, where each $X_i$ is a convex closed set and only known to node $i$.
-In this case, the node $i$ update in Eq.~\eqref{distsub-proj} is modified by replacing $\Pi_X[\cdot]$ with $\Pi_{X_i}[\cdot]$.
-The convergence analysis in this case is more involved, as it requires some form of {\it error bound results} (also known as set regularity conditions).
-This algorithm, including random set-selections, have been studied in~\cite{NOP2010,SoominThesis,LN12b,LN2016} for synchronous updates over time-varying graphs and for gossip-based asynchronous updates over a static graph.
-A variant of this algorithm (using the Laplacian formulation of the consensus problem) for distributed optimization with distributed constraints in noisy networks has been studied in~\cite{SN2010cdc,Kunal2011}.
+A more complicated case arises when the constraint set is given as the intersection of per-node constraint sets, i.e., $X=\cap_{i=1}^n X_i$, where each $X_i$ is a convex closed set and only known to node $i$.
+In this case, the node $i$ update in Eq.~\eqref{distsub-proj} is modified by replacing $\Pi_X[\cdot]$ with $\Pi_{X_i}[\cdot]$, \an{thus resulting in the following updates

+The projections on the individual agents' constraint sets $X_i$ (instead of the true constraint set $X=\cap_{i=1}^n X_i$) introduce additional ``perturbations'', which can be controlled with the step-size $\alpha^k$, provided that the sets $X_i$ exhibit some form of regularity.
+Regularity is a condition requiring that the sum of the distances of a point from the individual sets $X_i$ is lower bounded by the distance of the point to the intersection of the sets, i.e., $\sum_{i=1}^n \|x-\Pi_{X_i}\|^2_2\ge c\|x-\Pi_X\|^2_2$ for all $x$.
+As a result of these additional perturbations coming from the sets $X_i$, the convergence analysis of the method is much more involved.} This algorithm, including random set-selections, has been studied in~\cite{NOP2010,SoominThesis,LN12b,LN2016} for synchronous updates over time-varying graphs and for (random) asynchronous updates over a static graph.
+A variant of this algorithm (using the Laplacian formulation of the consensus problem) for decentralized optimization with decentralized constraints in noisy networks has been studied in~\cite{SN2010cdc,Kunal2011}.